 2.2.2 Biochar production process

 The biochar production process consisted of the use of a device (pyrolyzer).
 Dry wood twigs were lit and covered with the device, rice bales from a mill were put in turn to create an incomplete combustion of these woods, in order to carbonize the rice bales under the effect of the heat of the fire contained in the device.
-A regular reversal was made to spread the carbonization over all the rice bales used in the process.
-(Figure 2).
+A regular reversal was made to spread the carbonization over all the rice bales used in the process (Figure 2).